LaunchCodeEducation/data-analysis-curriculum/content/sql-part-4/_index.md

 ## Learning Objectives
 1. Understand what a subqueries are and how they are structured.
 1. Understand the difference between a correlated and non-correlated subqueries.
+2. Understand what a Common Table Expression is and the potential benefit compared to subqueries.
 1. Understand the differences between `UNION`, `INTERSECT`, and `EXCEPT`.

 ## Key Terminology